IMSGlobal/caliper-spec/guides/implementation-guide.md

 #### Entity or IRI
 Properties with the type "[Entity](https://www.imsglobal.org/spec/caliper/v1p2#entity) or [IRI](https://www.imsglobal.org/spec/caliper/v1p2#iriDef)" may be represented as a Caliper entity or an IRI [Internationalized Resource Identifier](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) string.
 An IRI may be used to refer to an entity that has been defined earlier, either in the same event, in another event in the same payload, or even in another event in the same eventstore.
 The IRI may be a URL, but it's not required.
 It could be a URN instead, using the "urn" scheme rather than the "http" or "https" schemes commonly used with URLs.
 Often, using a blank node scheme (represented by a single underscore character, "\_") offers flexibility to specify an IRI without the burden of requiring it to resolve to a resource like a URL or to follow specific syntax, like a URN.

-#### Other Event Properties

-TODO: talk about profiles defining more properties both required and optional.

 #### Event JSON stub